-- 7.1 An employer and employee may agree when the employee is to take long service leave. - 7.2 If the employer and employee cannot agree on the timing of the leave, the employer may decide when the employee is to take leave by giving the employee at least 3 months written notice of the date on which the employee must take at least 4 weeks long service leave.
+- 9.1.
+The taking of long service leave is subject to departmental convenience. - 9.2.
+Applications for long service leave are to be made in writing or in a form determined by the chief executive. - 9.3.
+An employee is to give timely notice of the date from which long service leave is to take effect. - 9.4.
+The employer must respond to a request to take long service leave in a timely manner indicating whether the leave applied for has been approved or not. - 9.5.
+An employer and employee may agree when the employee is to take long service leave. - 9.6.
+If the employer and employee cannot agree on the timing of the leave, the employer may decide when the employee is to take leave by giving the employee at least 3 months written notice of the date on which the employee must take at least 4 weeks long service leave.

-8. Recall or cancellation of leave
+10. Recall or cancellation of leave

-- 8.1 If departmental circumstances require it, a chief executive may: - recall an employee from long service leave; or - cancel the approval of any long service leave; or - defer the taking of long service leave. - 8.2 An employee who is recalled or whose leave is cancelled will be allowed to take leave at the earliest opportunity that is mutually convenient for the employee and the chief executive. - 8.3 Where an employee has incurred expenses, such as deposit payments, relating to payments for accommodation and/or travel for the employee and/or their immediate family, and those expenses are lost due to a recall, cancellation or deferral of leave by the chief executive, the expenses will be reimbursed by the department.
+- 10.1.
+If departmental circumstances require it, a chief executive may: - (a) recall an employee from long service leave; or - (b) cancel the approval of any long service leave; or - (c) defer the taking of long service leave. - 10.2.
+An employee who is recalled or whose leave is cancelled will be allowed to take leave at the earliest opportunity that is mutually convenient for the employee and the chief executive. - 10.3.
+Where an employee has incurred expenses, such as deposit payments, relating to payments for accommodation and/or travel for the employee and/or their immediate family, and those expenses are lost due to a recall, cancellation or deferral of leave by the chief executive, the expenses will be reimbursed by the department.
 Such reimbursement is conditional upon the employee producing evidence of losses incurred, in the form of receipts or other evidence to the satisfaction of the chief executive.